AzuraCast/AzuraCast/README.md

 AzuraCast is a volunteer project, and we depend on your support and feedback to keep growing.

 Issues for this codebase are tracked in this repository's Issues section on GitHub.
 Anyone can create a new issue for the project, and you are encouraged to do so.

+**Please do not e-mail the developer of this project directly with questions or concerns.
+Thank you!**

 ## Support AzuraCast Development